purwowd/purwowd/README.md

-### Hi there, I'm Purwo 👋
+### Hi, I'm Purwo Widodo 👋

+I'm a Software Engineer in the [PMG](https://pmg.id/) in the Backend team.

+I started December 2020.
+Before that I was a backend in django and researcher in software-defined radio technologies for 2+ years.

+- 🔭 I’m currently working on ...

+shhh, it's a secret...

+- 🌱 I’m currently learning ...

+Everything GitHub - there's a lot to take in!

+- I live in 🇮🇩 (bandung) ...

+capital of Indonesia’s West Java province, is a large city set amid volcanoes and tea plantations.
+It's known for colonial, art deco architecture, and relatively cool tropical weather.

+![visitors](https://visitor-badge.laobi.icu/badge?page_id=purwowd.purwowd)

 Ability to zoom out beyond the boundaries ☕

-![visitors](https://visitor-badge.laobi.icu/badge?page_id=purwowd.purwowd)

 <!--
 ### Languages and Tools: